FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 Ballysimon Cresent junction to the St. Patricks Road junction which would include a public

 consultation process.
-This proposal could also cater for a new raised footpath on the--- 14
+This proposal could also cater for a new raised footpath on the
+---
+14

 Fairgreen Road from Fairview AFC to the St. Patricks Road junction.
 The delivery of this